What details can UpGuard Vendor Risk provide about a vendor?

 • Brand protection risks

-What is in a vendor's Risk Profile?
+What is in a vendor's risk profile?

 Each risk represents a failed security control check.
 Each failed check is given a severity, name, risk, category, and number of sites exposed to the risk.